BoxOfSnoo/Fairmount/README.md

     <li><i>Decryption.[h,m]</i>:<br/>
-        Provides the dvdcss API. <b>dvdcss is not included with Fairmount</b>, it is rather loaded from the user's disk by searching for VLC's bundle.
+        Provides the dvdcss API. <b>dvdcss is not included with Fairmount</b>, it is rather loaded from the user's disk and must be separately installed.
     </li>

     <li><i>Fairmount.[h,mm]</i>:<br/>